How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 - What are the local demographics like?
 What’s the average disposable income of people in the area?

-- Is the area and surrounding in sync with your business theme and vision?
+- Is the surrounding area in sync with your business theme and vision?

 - Whether the community is seasonal in the area or stable all year?